 Phyllis M. Wise, PhD, was elected to the Robert Wood Johnson Foundation’s Board of Trustees in January 2014.

-Wise has been nationally recognized for her administrative leadership as well as her accomplishments as a researcher in women’s health and gender-based biology.
-A physiologist by training, Wise is best known for her work investigating the influence that hormones have on the brains of women and men during their development, adulthood, and aging.
+Phyllis has been nationally recognized for her administrative leadership as well as her accomplishments as a researcher in women’s health and gender-based biology.
+A physiologist by training, Phyllis is best known for her work investigating the influence that hormones have on the brains of women and men during their development, adulthood, and aging.

-Wise is a member of the American Academy of Arts & Sciences and the National Academy of Medicine.
+Phyllis is a member of the American Academy of Arts & Sciences and the National Academy of Medicine.
 She also is a fellow in the American Association for the Advancement of Science.
-Additionally, Wise serves on the governing boards of RAND Health, the Carle Health Foundation, and the Children’s Hospital of Colorado.
+Additionally, Phyllis serves on the governing boards of RAND Health, the Carle Health Foundation, and the Children’s Hospital of Colorado.
 She has served on the NIKE and First Busey Corporation boards.